USEPA/Properties_Scraper/README.md

 ## Requirements

-In order to use this code you kneed the following requirements:
+In order to use this code you need the following requirements:

 1. Google Chrome installed in your computer.
 However, you can modify the code and use other selenium driver (e.g., Firefox)
 2. A .csv with a column named as CAS NUMBER